balaarjunan/UI-Code-Review/README.md

 Here are few guidelines to help the review process more efficient.

+Unit-testability
+1. Is the code unit-testable
+2. Could it be unit tested with mimimal mock data.

 Readability

 1. A line should not contain more than 80 characters.